roeme/nagios-sublime-v2/README.md

-nagios-sublime
+nagios-sublime-v2
 ============
-_Nagios package for Sublime Text 2_
+_Nagios package for Sublime Text_

-A small package that provides syntax highlighting, block commenting, and snippet support for defining hosts/services etc.
+A small package that provides syntax highlighting, block commenting, and snippet support for defining hosts/services etc. It's a fork of the original nagios-sublime by bn0.

 INSTALLATION
 -------------